Orison (The X-Files)

 "Orison" is the seventh episode of the seventh season of the science fiction television series The X-Files.
 It premiered on the Fox network in the United States on January 9, 2000.
 It was written by Chip Johannessen, directed by Rob Bowman, and featured guest appearances by Nick Chinlund and Scott Wilson.
 The episode is a "Monster-of-the-Week" story, unconnected to the series' wider mythology.
 In addition, "Orison" serves as a sequel, and brings closure, to the second season episode "Irresistible", with Chinlund reprising his role as Donnie Pfaster.
 "Orison" earned a Nielsen household rating of 9.4, being watched by 15.63 million people in its initial broadcast.
 The episode received mixed reviews from critics, with some criticizing the final scene featuring Scully killing Pfaster, calling it a betrayal of characterization.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.
 In this episode, Reverend Orison releases Donnie Pfaster, Scully's former kidnapper, from jail in the hopes of passing judgment on him.
 What he discovers instead is that he has released pure evil, and it’s headed for Scully.

 "Orison" was written by Johannessen, who had formerly been an executive producer on the television series Millennium.
 Johannessen's first draft featured an escaped prisoner who could stop time.
 Executive producers Chris Carter, Frank Spotnitz, and John Shiban enjoyed the premise and decided to bring back Donnie Pfaster.
-However, instead of continuing in the style of "Irresistible", the episode went in a "substantial new direction".